 The Motion timeline shows the volume of motion detected in the frame over a period of time.
 You can move your cursor over the timeline and see the stats associated with the motion.

 The online timeline shows the camera's connectivity to the Verkada cloud over a period of time.
-Blue bars indicate the camera was connected to the Verkada servers while red indicates the camera was lost connectivity to the cloud.
+Blue bars indicate the camera was connected to the Verkada servers while red indicates the camera lost connectivity to the cloud.
 Place your cursor over the timeline to see the date, time, and outage duration.

-The uptime timeline shows the period of time a camera was powered and recording.
+The uptime timeline shows the period of time a camera was powered on and recording.
 Under most circumstances the two charts will be the same, however, if a network interruption is occurring the uptime will remain blue.
 Significant differences between the uptime and online timelines may indicate a local network issue.